Social Justice and Christian Faith: Essays by Rev. John Zehring: Social Justice

 Introduction

-I wrote a few books published by Judson Press, which led to the opportunity to write articles for The Christian Citizen, a social justice publication of the American Baptist Home Mission Societies, led by visionary editor Curtis Ramsey-Lucas.
+I wrote a few books published by Judson Press, which led to the opportunity to write articles for The Christian Citizen, a social justice publication of the American Baptist Home Mission Societies, led then by visionary editor Curtis Ramsey-Lucas.
 That led to an opportunity to serve on their team as a regular writer.
 I embraced their mission statement: Through The Christian Citizen, we seek to shape a mind among American Baptists and others on matters of public concern by providing a forum for diverse voices living and working at the intersection of faith and politics, discipleship and citizenship.
 It is an honor to write for a publication like this.

 When I started, I had no idea about the number of articles I would write.
 After fifteen were published, I turned them into a book titled Essays on Justice, Goodness and Faith.
-Then, another fifteen were turned into Volume 2.
-Then, another fifteen were turned into Volume 3.
-Now, with another fifteen published, I decided to make a compendium of the previous volumes along with new essays into a single volume of sixty essays titled Social Justice and Christian Faith.
+Then, another and another and another and finally I compiled them all into a single volume of sixty essays titled Social Justice and Christian Faith.
+And now, this Second Edition contains another fifteen.
 A composer of classical music was asked which was his best symphony.
 He answered My next one!
-I say that too, hoping that the best is yet to come.
-Every so often, when there are sufficient additions, I will produce a revised edition of this book.

 The cover of the book (cover by Unsplash, used with permission) contains some symbols: